 Community Language Classes for Newcomers

 There are many options for newcomers who want to improve their English in a general ESL class.
 If you have employees interested in attending English classes, they should first make an appointment at a language assessment centre.
 There are several centres in Manitoba:

 - In Winnipeg, contact the Winnipeg English Language Assessment and Referral Centre (WELARC).

-- In Steinbach and the surrounding area, contact South Eastman English and Literacy Services (SEELS).
+- In Steinbach and the surrounding area, contact Eastman Immigrant Services.

-- In Brandon and the surrounding area, contact Westman Immigrant Services (WIS).
+- In Brandon and the surrounding area, contact Westman Immigrant Services.